PavleAndric/Classification/README.md

-# MNIST and FMNIST classification using linear and convolutional neural networks
+# Binary and MultiClass classification using linaer and convolutional neural networks.